usegalaxy-eu/website/_posts/2020-08-22-three-steps-to-galaxify-your-tool.md

 * [National Microbiology Laboratory's repo](https://github.com/phac-nml/galaxy_tools)

-Once David’s Galaxy wrapper PR passed all tests and was merged, it was automatically pushed to [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/view/bgruening/diff/), an app store for Galaxy.
+Once David’s Galaxy wrapper PR passed all tests and was merged, it was automatically pushed to the [Galaxy ToolShed](https://toolshed.g2.bx.psu.edu/view/bgruening/diff/), an app store for Galaxy.
 From there, every Galaxy instance can install tools (apps).

 Furthermore, a bot is automatically creating [(Bio)Containers](https://biocontainers.pro) (Docker, rkt and Singularity) by tracking all Galaxy tools to ensure that for all tools a container exists.
 You can see the bot in action in the following PR: